-At the worst of the recession, the US economy was losing about three-fourths of a million jobs per month (BLS, 2010).
+At the worst of the recession, the US economy was losing about three-fourths of a million jobs per month.
 Ouch!
+In August and September it is only about one-quarter million per month.
+That is better, obviously, but still not good.
 The US unemployment rate rose to 10.2% in October of 2009, but has dropped down just below 10%.
 Unemployment should likely go back up before stabilizing in early 2011.
-The temporary census workers should move back into the unemployed and the discouraged workers, who aren't counted in the official unemployment numbers will start moving back into the job market when there are actual jobs available.
+The temporary census workers should move back into the unemployed and the discouraged workers, who aren't counted in the official unemployment numbers will start moving back into the job market when there are actual jobs available

 The problem is that the official unemployment rate doesn't show the full picture.
-Figure 2 (Appendix), Measures of Unemployment & Underemployment, shows what the various levels of unemployment were during near-peak employment levels of 2008 (BLS, 2009).
+Figure 2 (Appendix), Measures of Unemployment & Underemployment, shows what the various levels of unemployment were during near-peak employment levels of 2008 (Mankiw 2009).
 There are six levels of unemployment, with only the first three categories used by the office measure (U3).
 What is not measured is underemployed and discouraged people who simply gave up looking for work.
 If they have no hope of getting a job, and they have been trying for more than a year, it would be easy to see how discouragement could set in.
 Also, people may take a part-time job or a much lower-paying job if they have no other options.
 Or they could stay on unemployment instead of accepting the harsh reality of a lesser job.
 Unemployment benefits even with Federal extensions are running out.

-Therefore, the total measure of unemployment during the very best of times was really more like 8.9% using U6, not the official 4.8% using U3 (BLS, 2010).
+Therefore, the total measure of unemployment during the very best of times is really more like 8.9% using U6, not the official 4.8% using U3 (BLS, 2010).
 Doubling the measure is only a modest overstatement of the total unemployment combined with underemployment.
-Haver Analytics estimated the full unemployment rate to be more than 16% in full-time equivalent workers, not the official 10.2% for the Winter of 2009.
+Haver Analytics estimated the full unemployment rate to be more than 16% in full-time equivalent workers.
 The real problem is that many of the jobs lost are not lay-offs; they are jobs that will never come back.
-This has essentially never happened before in a recession; most people cannot simply wait out the recession and go back to doing their same manufacturing, construction, or services types of jobs.
+This has essentially never happened before in a recession; most people can't simply wait out the recession and go back to doing their same manufacturing, construction, or services types of jobs.
 Many of those jobs will never return, at least not to the same levels.

 The recession started much earlier in California and Florida and has been far more protracted.
 In Florida, the recession is approaching four years.
-Unemployment is just under 12% but it is much higher - from 13% to 20% - in many counties.
+Unemployment is just under 12% but it is much higher - from 13% to 16% - in many counties.
 According to research by the economist Pittenger (2009) the full U6 unemployment rate in Florida was about 25% for mid 2009, when the official levels of unemployment were roughly equal to the July 2010 rates.
 Floridians (and Californians too) are faced with high mortgages, high sub-prime mortgages, high insurance costs, high property taxes and high unemployment.
 In the face of this, many people have already left the state with Florida experiencing its decrease in population.
 Ouch!